-Join the New Bedford Whaling Museum and David Weeden, Mashpee Wampanoag Tribal HIstoric Preservation Department’s Councilman, as he discusses ties between the Wampanoag Tribe and the museum’s recent exhibition, Re/Framing the View: Nineteenth-Century American Landscapes.
+Join the New Bedford Whaling Museum and David Weeden, THPO/Director of the Tribes a historic preservation department, as he discusses ties between the Wampanoag Tribe and the museum’s recent exhibition, Re/Framing the View: Nineteenth-Century American Landscapes.
 Weeden will touch upon the current challenges facing the tribe, affirm a (thriving) presence in this region, and describe the ways in which the Mashpee Wampanoag act as custodians of culture, language, and the environment.

 About the Exhibition

 Re/Framing the View: Nineteenth-Century American Landscapes is an exciting and timely invitation to view paintings held in private hands and usually hung behind closed doors – allowing exploration of the many meanings of the American landscape, both historically to nineteenth-century viewers and today for twenty-first century audiences.
 The exhibition offers a layered interpretation of the cultural and historical meaning of such paintings.
 Themes explored include the environmental and cultural violence underlying nineteenth-century American landscape painting, including manifest destiny, settler colonialism, and Native removal; material extraction and industrial expansion; agricultural development and fisheries; and global exploration and imperialist projects.
 By interrogating the place of gender, race and ethnicity, as well as environment and ecology, we re/frame the view and stage meaningful conversations about historical and contemporary issues and events.
 To learn more about or visit the exhibition, visit Reframing the View Exhibition page.